open-telemetry/semantic-conventions/docs/attributes-registry/http.md

 **[5]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

-`http.connection.state` MUST be one of the following:
+`http.connection.state` has the following list of well-known values.
+If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.

 | Value  | Description |
 |---|---|